section-engineering-education/engineering-education/content/articles/autologout-js/index.md

   - url: /engineering-education/autologout-js/hero.jpg
     alt: Creating an auto-logout feature using JavaScript Hero Image
 ---

-When implementing security for our applications, we will at one point check the user's activeness in a tab.
+When implementing security for our applications, we will at one point check the activeness of a user in a tab.
 It is always a good practice to log the user out automatically based on his/her activeness.
 <!--more-->
 This is particularly important if the application handles the user's sensitive or private data.
 For example, bank account details.
 We will see how to do that using JavaScript based on the input events such as keypresses, scrolls, etc.